buy the book ribbon

 User Accounts, SSH, and Privileges

-Configuring Domains for Staging and Live
+Configuring DNS for Staging and Live Domains

 We don’t want to be messing about with IP addresses all the time, so we should point our staging and live domains to the server.
 At my registrar, the control screens looked a bit like Domain setup.